DOI-USGS/planetary-ard/content/tutorials/qgis_environment_variables.md

 | VSI_CACHE | TRUE | Enable VSI caching |
 | VSI_CACHE_SIZE | 5000000 | Increase the VSI cache size |

+ {{< figure src="/images/tutorials/qgis_environment_variables/environment.png" alt="A PNG showing environment variables filled in." title="The *Environment* section of the *Options* dialog showing some of the above environment variables populated." >}}

 Once each of these environment variables has been added, restart QGIS.

-Consider checking out one of our other tutorials that uses QGIS to experience the performance improvements achieved by tuning.

 ## Conclusion
 That's it!
 Your QGIS application is now setup for more efficient use of remote resources.
 If you have questions or comments consider chatting below.

 ## Discuss this Tutorial
 {{< comments >}}